AbbeBlubb/react-ts-jest/readme.md

-# Using Jest to test events in a react-typescript project
+# (WIP) Using Jest to test events in a react-typescript project

 (-S)